aframevr/aframe/docs/introduction/html-and-primitives.md

 `aframe-physics-system`](https://github.com/n5ro/aframe-physics-system) and attach
 the physics components via HTML attributes:

-> :warning: **If you are using A-Frame 1.4.0 or later**: [`aframe-physics-system`](https://github.com/donmccurdy/aframe-physics-system) and you're having issues make sure you're no longer using the now deprecated THREE.Geometry.
+> :warning: **If you are using A-Frame 1.4.0 or later**: [`aframe-physics-system`](https://github.com/donmccurdy/aframe-physics-system) and you're having issues make sure you're using THREE.BufferGeometry, not  the now-deprecated THREE.Geometry.
+(Recent versions of three.js rename BufferGeometry to just Geometry, confusingly.)
 More info on [this GitHub issue](https://github.com/n5ro/aframe-physics-system/issues/187).

 ```html
 <html>